SalonDesDevs/ctf-writeups/src/cyber-apocalypse-2021/pwn/harvester/README.md

 # Pwn - Harvester

-This challenge is harder than the two others, first thing it's a PIEs.
+This challenge is harder than the two others, first thing it's a PIE.
 And it's full of canaries, so if we find a buffer overflow we'll need to set it to the correct value.